cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 %end

 The resolution of the camera was limited to 52x39 pixels, as this is the maximum rectangular image with a 4:3 ratio which can be obtained from the remote control interface with the real robot.

-The standard model of the e-puck is provided in the "E-puck.proto" PROTO file which is located in the "WEBOTS\_HOME/projects/robots/e-puck/protos" directory of the Webots distribution (see also "E-puckDistanceSensor.proto" PROTO file and "E-puckGroundSensors.proto" PROTO file); you will find complete specifications in it.
-The two PROTO fields `groundSensorSlot` and `turretSlot` have been included in the simulation model in order to support extension modules.

 %figure "Sensors, LEDs and camera"